PriyathamVarma/cloudflare/resource.md

 Serverless is a cloud computing execution model that allows developers to focus on writing and deploying code, while the cloud provider handles the underlying infrastructure.
 It provides cost-effective, scalable, flexible, and focused on code solutions.
 This model is well suited for event-driven, stateless, and microservices-based architecture applications.

+## Webhooks

+Webhooks are a way for a website or application to provide other applications with real-time information.

+**Think of them like a phone call:**

+- Website A (the caller) wants to tell Website B (the recipient) about something that just happened, so it "calls" Website B and tells it what happened.
+- Website B can then do something with that information (like update its own database or send a notification to its users).

+**Here's an example:**

+- Imagine you have a website that sells t-shirts.

+- When someone buys a t-shirt, you want your inventory management system to be updated automatically so that you don't accidentally sell more t-shirts than you have in stock.

+- You can set up a webhook so that when someone buys a t-shirt on your website, it "calls" your inventory management system and tells it to update the stock count for that t-shirt.

+**Webhooks are a way for different applications to "talk" to each other and share information.
+They are often used for things like:**

+> Sending notifications or alerts

+> Syncing data between different systems

+> Automating workflows

+They are a simple yet powerful way of integrating different system with each other.

+## Webhooks vs http?

+- Webhooks and HTTP (Hypertext Transfer Protocol) are related, but they serve different purposes.

+- HTTP is the foundation of the internet and is the protocol that is used to transfer data between web browsers and servers.
+It's the backbone of the World Wide Web and is used by nearly all websites and web applications.

+- Webhooks, on the other hand, are a way for one website or application to communicate with another website or application in real-time.
+They use HTTP as the underlying transport protocol to send and receive data, but they are not the same thing.

+- To put it simply, HTTP is the foundation that webhooks are built on, but webhooks are a specific way of using HTTP for a specific purpose: sending real-time information between different applications.

+**In summary:**

+> HTTP is a protocol that is used to transfer data between web browsers and servers.
+Webhooks are a way for one website or application to communicate with another website or application in real-time, and they use

+> HTTP to send and receive data.